elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - This country is cursed.
-- {:.pr} This country yawns: having spat the hookworm Cuba, a mouth of empty clamor.
+- {:.pr} This country yawns: having spat the hookworm Cuba, a mouth of empty cries.

 - {:.sp} The Man Reciter.

-- {:.pr} This country bites: the gaping mouth of a fire throat, fire fangs converging on the ass of America the shitty.
+- {:.pr} This country bites: the gaping mouth of a fire throat, fire fangs looming over America's evil ass.

 ---

 [2]({{site.baseurl}}/chiens/p002.html){:.pagetitle}

-- {:.pr.i} By the bounding tides, I march on the water of spinning Springs; I see my sentinel eyes on high.
-The insomnia grows steadfast like a disobedience along the free temples of the woman with amphora—water jug, sprouting tempest Aquarius, kettle.
+- {:.pr.i} By the bounding tides, I march on the waters of spinning Springs; I see my sentinel eyes on high.
+The insomnia grows steadfast like a disobedience along the free temples of the woman with amphora---water jug, sprouting tempest Aquarius, kettle.

 - {:.sp} Toussaint.

-- My hands dig out my thoughts, creepers without
+- My hands dig out my thoughts, creepers
-- cramps
+- loosened
 - and I salute my fraternity whole.
 - Saint-Domingue, your rivers sink into my flesh
 - their tamarind snout,
-- forests grow mangles on my muscles,
+- forests sprout mangles on my muscles,
 - waves of my blood sing for the cays,
 - I close my eyes,
 - all my riches at hand,